 What does the future hold for digital Open Badges?

-Open Badges will play an important role in providing access to certification for all.
+Open Badges will play an important role in providing access to digital credentials for all.
 By improving the acknowledgment of current formal and informal skills, they are intended to promote the multiplicity and diversity of certification criteria.

 From Open Badge to Open Education

-Open education is a social project of open education ecosystem and sharing of educational resources: everyone must be able to learn by themselves and develop their skills.
+Open education is a social project of open education ecosystem and sharing of educational resources, as well as blockchain for education: everyone must be able to learn by themselves and develop their skills.
 Open Badges play a key role in this movement, as they make personal learning visible, verifiably certify it and share it.

 Several technologies could accelerate the development of Open Badges and increase their potential.
 The geolocation of badges already allows to highlight “learning territories” and thus to acknowledge informal recognition.

-The blockchain enables the issue of totally secure Open Badges by ensuring that all data is encrypted, unforgeable and unchangeable.
+The blockchain enables the issue of totally secure Open Badges by ensuring that all data is encrypted, forgery-proof and unchangeable.

 BCdiploma is certified by IMS Global Learning Consortium and has created the first 100% blockchain-based Open Badges.
 BCdiploma badges are tamper-proof, unchangeable and future-proof for professional use of digital badges.